Pauan/rust-signals/README.md

 That might sound like a problem, but it's actually not a problem at all: it ***is*** guaranteed that it will be updated with the most recent value, it is *only* intermediate values that aren't guaranteed.

-As an analogy, `RwLock` does not give you access to past values (only the current value), and the same is true with `Mutable` and `Signal`.
+This is similar to `RwLock`, which does not give you access to past values (only the current value), and the same is true with `Mutable` and `Signal`.

 If you really *do* need all intermediate values (not just the most recent), then using a [`Stream`](https://docs.rs/futures/0.2.*/futures/trait.Stream.html) would be a great choice.